 The Wisconsin Identity Protection PIN is a number issued by the Wisconsin Department of Revenue for you to use on your Wisconsin state tax return and Homestead credit claims.
 This personal identification number is used to prevent unauthorized individuals from filing a WI state return using your information.

-Note: The Wisconsin Identity Protection PIN is not the same as the IRS Identity Protection PIN.
+Note: The Wisconsin Identity Protection PIN is different from the IRS Identity Protection PIN.
 Your state-issued IP PIN cannot be used on your federal return.

 Do I need a Wisconsin Identity Protection PIN?